Boeing CH-47 Chinook: Afghanistan and Iraq wars

 About 163 CH-47Ds of various operators were deployed to Saudi Arabia, Kuwait, and Iraq during Operation Desert Shield and the subsequent Operation Desert Storm in 1990–91.

-The CH-47D has seen wide use in Operation Enduring Freedom in Afghanistan and Operation Iraqi Freedom in Iraq.
-The Chinook is being used in air assault missions, inserting troops into fire bases, and later bringing food, water, and ammunition.
-It is also the casualty evacuation aircraft of choice in the British Armed Forces.
+The CH-47D saw wide use in Operation Enduring Freedom in Afghanistan and Operation Iraqi Freedom in Iraq.
+The Chinook was used in air assault missions, inserting troops into fire bases, and later bringing food, water, and ammunition.
+It was also the casualty evacuation aircraft of choice in the British Armed Forces.
 In combat theaters, it is typically escorted by attack helicopters such as the AH-64 Apache for protection.
-Its lift capacity has been found of particular value in the mountainous terrain of Afghanistan, where high altitudes and temperatures limit the use of helicopters such as the UH-60 Black Hawk; reportedly, one Chinook can replace up to five UH-60s in the air assault transport role.
+Its lift capacity had been found of particular value in the mountainous terrain of Afghanistan, where high altitudes and temperatures limit the use of helicopters such as the UH-60 Black Hawk; reportedly, one Chinook could replace up to five UH-60s in the air assault transport role.

 The Chinook helicopters of several nations have participated in the Afghanistan War, including aircraft from Britain, Italy, the Netherlands, Spain, Canada, and Australia.
-Despite the age of the Chinook, it is still in heavy demand, in part due its proven versatility and ability to operate in demanding environments such as Afghanistan.
+Despite the age of the Chinook, it was still in heavy demand, in part due its proven versatility and ability to operate in demanding environments such as Afghanistan.

 In May 2011, an Australian Army CH-47D crashed during a resupply mission in Zabul Province, resulting in one fatality and five survivors.
 The helicopter was unable to be recovered and was destroyed in place.
 To compensate for the loss, the ADF added two ex-U.S. Army CH-47Ds to the fleet which are expected to be in service until the introduction of the CH-47Fs in 2016.

 On 6 August 2011, a Chinook crashed near Kabul, killing all of the 38 aboard.
 The Chinook was reportedly shot down with a rocket-propelled grenade by the Taliban while attempting to assist a group of U.S. Navy SEALs.
 The 38 were members of NATO and allied forces, including 22 Naval Special Warfare operators, five U.S. Army Aviation soldiers, three U.S. Air Force special operations personnel, and seven Afghan National Army commandos.
-A civilian translator and a U.S. military working dog were also killed in the crash.
-The crash was the single deadliest during the entire Operation Enduring Freedom campaign.
+A civilian translator and a U.S. military working dog were also killed in the crash, which was the single deadliest during the entire Operation Enduring Freedom campaign.
 The previous biggest single-day loss for American forces in Afghanistan involved a Chinook that was shot down near Kabul in Kunar Province in June 2005 with all aboard killed, including a 16-member U.S. Special Operations team.

+Chinook helicopters participated in the 2021 Kabul airlift at the close of military operations in Afghanistan.